rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <img alt="k8s-arch-ruo91-797x451-104467" src="https://user-images.githubusercontent.com/300046/33525757-6fcd2624-d7f3-11e7-9745-79ce5f9600e9.jpg"></a>

 This diagram is referenced throughout this tutorial, particularly in the <a href="#Details">Details section below</a>.

-The <strong>Kublet</strong> on each node monitors pods to restart them when necessary.
-To restart Kublet for resilency, use Monit on Debian or systemctl on systemd-based systems.

 It is by Yongbok Kim who presents <a target="_blank" href="https://translate.google.com/translate?hl=en&sl=ko&tl=en&u=http://www.yongbok.net/blog/google-kubernetes-container-cluster-manager/">
 animations on his website</a>.